Convert GIF to JPG

 - Is my GIF uploaded to a server?

-- No. The GIF-to-JPG conversion runs entirely in your browser with WebAssembly — your file never leaves your device, there is no queue, and no size limit beyond your device's memory.
+- The GIF-to-JPG conversion runs at native speed entirely in your browser: nothing is uploaded, your file never leaves your device, there is no queue, and no size limit beyond your device's memory.

 - What happens to an animated GIF?